etwasmitbaum/i-am-acro/README.md

+# i-am-acro
 Acronym package for typst, aiming for multilanguage support and feature richness.

-For a full guide how to use this package see the documentation: [docs.pdf](./docs.pdf)
+For a full guide how to use this package see the documentation: [docs.pdf](https://github.com/etwasmitbaum/i-am-acro/blob/main/docs.pdf)

 A quick overview of the features:
 - Declare acronyms in multiple langauages